The Himalayas: The Majestic Crown of the Earth

 - Siachen Glacier (India-Pakistan border): Longest Himalayan glacier stretching 76 km

-- Gangotri Glacier, India: Birthplace of sacred River Ganges
+- Gangotri Glacier, India: Birthplace of the sacred River Ganges

-- Baltoro Glacier (Pakistan): Massive glacier close to K2 in Karakoram Range
+- Baltoro Glacier (Pakistan): Massive glacier close to K2 in the Karakoram Range

-- Ngozumpa Glacier (Nepal): Largest Nepalese glacier, supplying Dudh Koshi River
+- Ngozumpa Glacier (Nepal): Largest Nepalese glacier, supplying the Dudh Koshi River

-They are shrinking because of global warming, jeopardizing the source of water of millions of human life.
+They are shrinking because of global warming, jeopardizing the source of water for millions of human lives.

 - Pangong Lake (India-China): Seasonal color-changing Salt lake